ayco-sy/PatriotCTF2025-Writeups/Challenge5.md

 With the JSON content type, this suggests a NOSQLI injection.

-At first, i try to do basic injection into the password with username admin, So its something like this.
+At first, i try to do basic injection into the password with The username admin, So its something like this. <br>

-Username: admin
+Username: admin <br>
-Password: {"$ne": null} ---> This is always true, Its similar to 'or 1='1 in SQL injection.
+Password: {"$ne": null} ---> This is always true, Its similar to 'or 1='1 in SQL injection. <br>
-But, it doesnt seem to work, It suggests that it is getting sent as a String.
+But, it doesnt seem to work, It suggests that it is getting sent as a String. <br>

 <pre>Payload Reference: https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/NoSQL%20Injection</pre>
 ---